The location where Trevor Deely went missing

 This aerial image shows the route that Deely took in the early hours of December 8th, 2000.

-He left Buck Whaley's nightclub at around 3.25 a.m. and then walked to his workplace, which was just around the corner.
+After leaving Buck Whaley's, he walked to his workplace on Wilton Terrace, which was just around the corner.

 The last known sighting of the 22-year-old occurred at 4.14 a.m., when a surveillance camera captured him walking up Haddington Road with an umbrella.